jankozik/3DEngine/README.md

 ![Rubik's cube](https://xfx.net/stackoverflow/3DEngine/3dengine_sample02.png)

-When using the Rubik's cube sample:
+When using the Rubik's cube sample, use the following keys to rotate each face:

 * [F] Rotate Front Face
 * [B] Rotate Back Face